PritheeTheAnalyst/PritheeTheAnalyst/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
+- **Project A:** Building an interactive sales dashboard on PowerBi
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
+- **Project B:** Making a clear spatial map using QGIS and Google Earth
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **Content Creation:** Utilizing techincal writing skills to help beginners understand how to use softwares

 ## 🌱 Currently Learning